hormonal acne treatment

 Although benzoyl peroxide is a common acne formulation found over the counter, it is associated with skin irritation and can cause bleaching of clothing.

 Retinoids such a tretinoin, adapalene and trifarotene (a 4th generation retinoid) reduces inflammation and comedome formation.
 This helps to treat, prevent and reduces acne scarring.
+Retinoids are a cornerstone treatment and prevention of your acne and acne scars.

 Antibiotics works by reducing inflammation and bacteria in your pores.
 They are now combined with benzoyl peroxide to reduce the risk of resistance.